Shubham-Sati/FairSpeedType/README.md

 # FairSpeedType
-This Application is used to for Typing Purpose.
+This Application is used for Typing Purpose.
 You can check your speed using this Application.

 # Libraries used
 https://www.npmjs.com/package/typewriter-effect